QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 But if you walk into a cathedral in Rome, a Presbyterian church in Scotland, or an Orthodox church in Russia, you will hear a completely different story.
 They don't talk about vanishing cars or secret escapes.
 They talk about a King returning to judge the living and the dead.

-This brings us to one of the most confusing and fiercely debated topics in the Christian faith: Eschatology (The study of the End Times).
+This brings us to one of the most confusing and fiercely debated topics in the Christian faith: the study of the End Times (sometimes called eschatology).

 We will look at the three major timelines Christians have held throughout history (with many variations within them).
-We will strip away the movie scripts and look at the source code.
+We will set aside the movie scripts and look at what the Bible actually says.

-We will let Scripture interpret Scripture, and history explain how these interpretations developed.
+We will let Scripture interpret Scripture, and history explain how these views developed.

 We are not here to predict a date.
-We are here to understand the architecture of Hope.
+We are here to understand what Christian hope looks like.
 We want to know if the Christian expectation is an escape from the world, or the renewal of the world.

-Before we argue about when things happen, we must agree on what happens.
+Before we argue about when things happen, we need to agree on what happens.

-In any major debate, there is a difference between the Core (the non-negotiables) and the Details (the specific timing people disagree on).
+In any big debate, there is a difference between the basics (what everyone holds to) and the details (the timing people disagree on).

-In the discussion about the End Times, there is a Core that every orthodox Christian denomination agrees on.
-Before we get to the disagreements, we must lock in these four constants.
+On the End Times, there are four basics that every orthodox Christian tradition agrees on.
+Before we get to the disagreements, we start with these four.

 1.1 The Return (Physical, Not Just Spiritual)